 Helinja Ruiter started Lui Cafe in the beginning of November 2018.
-This place is all about being ‘offline & unwinding’ and is located in the Oude Ebbingestraat in Groningen.
+This place is all about ‘unwinding offline’, that’s what explains the second part of the name in Dutch: offline opladen.
+It’s located in the Oude Ebbingestraat in Groningen.
 Helinja is a familiar face in the vegan food scene in our city.
 You might already know her from the Youth Food Movement, as a chef of the former lunch café in Opgeweckt Noord or from the Bionoot market stall on the Vismarkt.
 This young women just loves starting up new projects and that’s exactly what Lui Café is, a new kind of coffee place in Groningen.

 A few years ago Helinja (28) graduated from Environmental Sciences.
 During her college time she joined the Youth Food Movement (YFM) department in Groningen, an organisation that connects young people, sustainability and food by thinking globally and acting locally.
 After her study she felt the need to discover new things.

 “In my study I missed creativity.
 I also wanted to know more about what the world has to offer.
 In that time Bionoot (the market stall) had just started and they were looking for someone to expand that business concerning sales.
 Since pioneering is in my blood I took that opportunity with both hands.
 Later on Opgeweckt Noord offered me the position of chef in their lunch kitchen.
 Eventhough I just put some ingredients, flavours and textures together, people seem to like my food.

 “Once I know how a new thing works, I’m quickly done with it and want to create something new”